 The forthcoming tests and seminars will further enhance students skills and hopefully inspire them to continue to train hard in their chosen art.
 Keep an eye out for updates on their progress.

-Yee’s Hung Ga Inverness has been busy over the Chinese New Year Period.
-The festivities started off with a traditional Lion dance, right outside the front doors of Yee’s, on Inverness High Street.
+Yee’s Hung Ga Inverness has been busy over the Lunar New Year period.
+A traditional Lion dance parade, arranged by SHIMCA, passed right outside the front doors of our school, on Inverness High Street.

 There was also a seminar on the legendary Chinese folk hero, Wong Fei Hung.
 This seminar focused on Wong Fei Hung and what made him famous.
 Snake techniques were used to demonstrate the martial skill which made him renowned throughout China and the rest of the World.
 Here are a few photos from the seminar: